Subo661/Diseases-teller/README.md

 # Diseases-teller
-About the explanation of  all kinds of diseases
+About the explanation of diseases